JFK's grandson gives rare live interview

 - Schlossberg is "proud of" his family's public service and said "stay tuned" as to whether he'll ever run

-(CNN)Former President John F. Kennedy's grandson Jack Schlossberg gave his a rare live interview Friday, discussing why he thinks former President Barack Obama is courageous and also his favorite JFK speech.
+(CNN)Former President John F. Kennedy's grandson Jack Schlossberg gave a rare live interview Friday, discussing why he thinks former President Barack Obama is courageous and also his favorite JFK speech.

 "My favorite speech of his is the speech he gave at Rice University explaining to America why we should go to the moon," Schlossberg, 24, told "Today."
 "In that speech he said that great challenges are actually great opportunities.
 I think that's a really important thing to remember today when for my generation when it seems like things couldn't be any worse.
 We're going to inherit a world that has a lot of unsolved problems."